nextcloud/univention-app/README.md

 It is checked whether ``univention-ldap-overlay-memberof`` is installed to figure out one configuration flag for the Nextcloud LDAP backend.

-#### system user

-Unless on update, a system user is created by utilizing a ucs bash method.

 #### register LDAP schema

 With another single UCS bash method invocation.